bash Is Not sh

 Yup!

-Perfect examples are iocage Legacy (or the fork iocell
+Perfect examples are iocage Legacy (or the fork iocell), a FreeBSD jail

 yours truly.